jamal94sm/NIPS2026/Rebuttal.md

 *   Handwritten text directly occludes the biometric palm surface.
 *   Palm images of the Random domain are captured in uncontrolled conditions and may have two or more challenges (e.g., poor lighting, occlusion, and far distance) simultaneously,

 We evaluate the distributional (domain) gap between capture conditions in X-Palm dataset and compare it to baseline datasets.
 For every image, we extract a deep embedding using a pretrained vision backbone.
-We report results using DINOv2 ViT-S/14 \cite{oquab2023} below; the full analysis was independently repeated using an ImageNet-supervised ResNet-50 \cite{he2016} as a cross-check, and the pattern of results was highly consistent across both backbones.
+We report results using DINOv2 ViT-S/14 below; the full analysis was independently repeated using an ImageNet-supervised ResNet-50 [1] as a cross-check, and the pattern of results was highly consistent across both backbones.
 For each dataset, we enumerate every pair of its own sub-domains (distinct acquisition sensors, illuminations, or environmental conditions) and compute five complementary distributional-shift metrics below between each pair, reporting the mean and standard deviation across all pairs.

-**Maximum Mean Discrepancy (MMD).** A kernel two-sample test statistic \cite{gretton2012} that measures the distance between the mean embeddings of two distributions in a reproducing kernel Hilbert space.
+**Maximum Mean Discrepancy (MMD).** A kernel two-sample test statistic [2] that measures the distance between the mean embeddings of two distributions in a reproducing kernel Hilbert space.
 We use an RBF kernel with a data-adaptive (median-heuristic) bandwidth and the unbiased estimator.
 MMD is non-negative, with 0 indicating no detectable distributional difference between the two sub-domains.

-**Proxy A-Distance (PAD).** PAD~\cite{bendavid2010} estimates domain divergence as $2(1-2\epsilon)$, where $\epsilon$ is the cross-validated generalization error of a linear classifier trained to distinguish samples drawn from the two sub-domains.
+**Proxy A-Distance (PAD).** PAD [3] estimates domain divergence as $2(1-2\epsilon)$, where $\epsilon$ is the cross-validated generalization error of a linear classifier trained to distinguish samples drawn from the two sub-domains.
 PAD ranges from 0 (the two sub-domains are indistinguishable to the classifier) to 2 (perfectly separable).

-**Fréchet Feature Distance (FFD).** Fréchet Inception Distance~\cite{heusel2017} models each sub-domain's embeddings as a multivariate Gaussian.
+**Fréchet Feature Distance (FFD).** Fréchet Inception Distance [4] models each sub-domain's embeddings as a multivariate Gaussian.
 FFD is the closed-form Fréchet distance between the two Gaussians, combining a mean-shift term and a covariance-mismatch term into a single non-negative score.

-**Kernel Inception Distance (KID).** An MMD-based alternative to FFD~\cite{binkowski2018}, using a polynomial rather than an RBF kernel.
+**Kernel Inception Distance (KID).** An MMD-based alternative to FFD [5], using a polynomial rather than an RBF kernel.
 FFD's Gaussian-covariance estimate requires substantially more samples per sub-domain than we have to be reliable, and is known to be biased upward at small sample sizes; KID's kernel-based estimator was designed specifically to avoid this bias.

-**Sliced Wasserstein Distance (SWD).** Approximates the Wasserstein distance between two distributions by averaging the closed-form 1-D Wasserstein distance over many random projections~\cite{rabin2011}.
+**Sliced Wasserstein Distance (SWD).** Approximates the Wasserstein distance between two distributions by averaging the closed-form 1-D Wasserstein distance over many random projections [6].
 Unlike FFD, SWD makes no assumption that sub-domains are Gaussian-distributed.

 **Table 3: Within-dataset domain shift: mean $\pm$ standard deviation of each metric across all pairs of a dataset's own sub-domains (DINOv2 ViT-S/14 features).**